Stability of a tilted granular monolayer: How many spheres can we pick before the collapse?: Setup and numerical implementation

 \section{Setup and numerical implementation}

-The present study was performed on a numerical platform using \textit{Molecular Dynamics}~\cite{cundall1979discrete}, which is one of the discrete element methods (DEM).
+We performed this study using the \textit{Molecular Dynamics}~\cite{cundall1979discrete} discrete element method (DEM), through the \textit{ViscElMat} module of YADE \cite{yade}.
 This technique allowed us to compute spheres' movements and interactions, giving detailed information about their contacts.

 The setup consists of a rectangular monolayer arrangement of identical spherical particles of diameter $d=\SI{4}{\cm}$ and mass $m=\SI{2.93}{\g}$, similar to table-tennis balls.
-These spheres, subjected to gravity in the vertical direction, are disposed on a tilted plane, with an angle $\theta$ with respect to the horizontal plane (see Fig. \ref{fig:wide}.b).
+These spheres, subjected to gravity in the vertical direction ($g=\SI{9.8}{\m/\s^2}$), are disposed on a tilted plane, with an angle $\theta$ with respect to the horizontal plane (see Fig. \ref{fig:wide}b).
 Initially, the spheres are crystallized forming a perfect hexagonal configuration.
+The arrangement is sustained by a small fence placed across the monolayer boundary.
+The fence must be high enough to retain the spheres while allowing an avalanche to take place (for instance, fences higher than $0.5d$ set a very different problem).
+Therefore, we chose a height of $h=0.17d$ (see inset in Fig. \ref{fig:wide}c) to have a good compromise.
+We checked that slight variations from this specific value have little influence on our results, as discussed in Section \ref{sec:ParametricAssessment}.

-A small square cross-section fence sustains the arrangement.
-This barrier is $0.17d$ height and is located all over the monolayer boundary (see inset in Fig. \ref{fig:wide}.c).
-The smallest system we used corresponds to a monolayer of $90$ spheres.
-Due to the hexagonal packing, horizontal rows alternate between eight and seven spheres in this case (see Fig. \ref{fig:wide}.b).
-To analyze size effects, we scaled the system by a factor $f$ from 1 to 5 and applied it to the smallest rectangle's width and length.
+Our smallest system corresponds to a rectangular box allowing a monolayer of $90$ spheres.
+Due to the hexagonal packing, horizontal rows alternate between eight and seven spheres in this case (see Fig. \ref{fig:wide}b).
+Its size can be described by its width $W$, which in this case corresponds to $8d = \SI{32}{\cm}$.
+We scaled both sides of the rectangular box by a factor from 1 to 5 to analyze size effects.
+Therefore, the width $W$ takes values of $8 d, 16 d, 24 d, 32 d$, and $40 d$, the box's height scales accordingly to preserve the box's aspect ratio, and the initial number of spheres $N_0$ becomes 90, 372, 846, 1512, and 2370, respectively.

 To initialize the simulations, after the spheres are placed on the tilted surface, a gentle horizontal movement is applied to the whole system to settle the spheres in a stable position.
 The velocity $v(t)=v_0\sin(2\pi t/T)$ is applied to the system for $\SI{2}{\s}$, where $v_0=\SI{0.1}{\m/\s}$ and $T=\SI{1}{\s}$.
 During this initial process, the relative movement between spheres is negligible and the hexagonal configuration is preserved.